JuliaIO/VideoIO.jl/docs/src/lowlevel.md

 Note that, in general, the low-level functions are not very fun to use, so it is good to focus initially on enabling a nice, higher-level function for these interfaces.

-## Test Videos

-A small number of test videos are available through VideoIO.TestVideos.
-These are short videos in a variety of formats with non-restrictive (public domain or Creative Commons) licenses.

-* `VideoIO.TestVideos.available()` prints a list of all available test videos.
-* `VideoIO.testvideo("annie_oakley")` returns an AVInput object for the `"annie_oakley"` video.
-The video will be downloaded if it isn't available.
-* `VideoIO.TestVideos.download_all()` downloads all test videos
-* `VideoIO.TestVideos.remove_all()` removes all test videos